Kilmarnock and Troon Railway: Origins

 Early railways and tramways simply serving pits and running only over the land of the pit owner did not require special authority; in this case the new line would cross the land of other proprietors and through the Burgh of Troon and cross the turnpike road.
-Bentinck evidently thought it prudent to get the authorisation of an Act of Parliament for his line; this may be due to the lukewarm support of his neighbours, and the earlier outright opposition of Colonel Fullarton of Crosbie Castle; Fullarton had died in 1808.
+Bentinck evidently thought it prudent to get the authorisation of an act of Parliament for his line; this may be due to the lukewarm support of his neighbours, and the earlier outright opposition of Colonel Fullarton of Crosbie Castle; Fullarton had died in 1808.

-Bentinck got his Act on 27 May 1808, when the Kilmarnock and Troon Railway was incorporated.
-The line thus became the first railway in Scotland to be authorised by Act of Parliament.
-On the same day he got his Act for improving Troon Harbour.
+Bentinck got his act on 27 May 1808, when the Kilmarnock and Troon Railway was incorporated by the Kilmarnock and Troon Railway Act 1808 (48 Geo.
+3. c. xlvi).
+The line thus became the first railway in Scotland to be authorised by an act of Parliament.
+On the same day he got his act for improving Troon Harbour, the Troon Harbour Act 1808 (48 Geo.
+3. c. xlvii).

 Construction

 Jessop's estimate for the construction of the line was £38,167 10s 0d.
 With the exception of Laigh Milton Viaduct at Gatehead, and soft ground at Shewalton Moss, the engineering works on the line were light.

 The line was engineered "as a plateway at a time when other Scottish lines were using the edge rail".